whackengine/whack/Repositories/mxmlc/todo/tree/directives-list.md

 * [ ] Type definition
 * [ ] Namespace definition
   * [ ] Declares an alias to a namespace.
-  * [ ] If right-hand side is a string literal, then declare namespace directly in Alpha phase instead of resolving the constant at Beta phase (in which case it is preceded by an UnresolvedThingy).
+  * [ ] If right-hand side is a string literal, then declare namespace directly in Alpha phase instead of resolving the constant at Beta phase (in which case it is preceded by an UnresolvedEntity).
   * [ ] In constant resolution, if the constant is a String, then a declaration occurs; otherwise it it should be a Namespace constant.
+  * [ ] Do not allow shadowing properties in base classes (`verifier.ensure_not_shadowing_definition(...)`)
 * [x] Block
 * [x] Labeled statement
 * [x] If statement